wcx0206/astro-dracula-blog/README.md

 3. Rewrite your own about page text in `src/content/info/en/about.md` & `src/info/zh/about.md`.
 4. Delete my posts in `src/content/posts` and write your own.
 Currently the theme supports both Chinese and English languages, for different language versions of the same post, you need to make sure they are located in the `en` and `zh` directories and use the same filename.

-To start writing a new post, follow these steps:
+To start writing a new post, you can use the `pnpm new` command (see below), or follow these steps:

 1. Create a file in `src/content/posts/en` if you are writing the English version of a post, say `hello-world.md`.
 2. Edit the file `src/content/posts/en/hello-world.md` like this: